j-mckerracher/impute-missing-data/README.md

 ### **Problem Statement:**

-You are tasked with analyzing resource usage data from a supercomputer, recorded in the FRESCO dataset.
-For each time stamp, this dataset captures the following:
+You are tasked with analyzing resource usage data from a supercomputer, recorded in the FRESCO data set.
+For each time stamp, this data set captures the following:
 - Host ID
 - Job ID
 - Event type: